-The most recent figures show that the number of industrial automation related patent applications in the industry stood at 177 in the three months ending January – down from 243 over the same period in 2021.
+The most recent figures show that the number of industrial automation-related patent applications in the industry stood at 195 in the three months ending April – down from 256 over the same period in 2021.

 The figures are compiled by GlobalData, which tracks patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 Industrial automation is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.
 The figures also provide an insight into the largest innovators in the sector.